fxoz/bot-mitigation-go/README.md

 With LLM scrapers gaining popularity, bot mitigation is more important than ever.
 This experimental project aims to provide a high-performance, scalable and easy-to-use solution for bot detection and mitigation.

-## Features
+## Key Principles

-- Very quick, automated bot detection (JavaScript-based)
-- Configurable using yml.
+- Lightning fast, **automated bot/spam detection** (JavaScript-based)
+- Extensively **configurable options**
 - Designed to prevent even automated browsers with additional bot detection protections like `playwright_stealth` and `undetected-chromedriver`
-- Written in Go to ensure high performance and scalability
+- Written in Go to ensure **high performance and scalability**
 - Tested on various browsers and platforms, see below
   - Niche browsers like *Mullvad* are tested as well, since privacy-focused browsers sometimes break websites

+## Installation

+***Not available since the project is still in development.***

+## Implemented Features

+Unless otherwise noted, all configuration options formatted `like_so` can be changed in the `config.json` file.

+- JavaScript-based detection of automated browsers
+  - Naturally, no requests are sent to the origin server until the client has been verified
+- Origin server is checked before startup

 ### Planned

+- ⚠️ Ensure that forms (+ cookie-setting web pages) work correctly, even when the bot protection is triggered
 - Webkit testing
 - Microsoft Edge testing
 - iOS/MacOS testing